nicovell3/materialized_s/README.md

 = Does this theme support any plugins? =

-materialized_s includes support for WooCommerce and for Infinite Scroll in Jetpack.
+materialized_s includes support for Infinite Scroll in Jetpack.

 == Changelog ==